willkg/everett/docs/configuration.rst

 Everett provides a special bool parser that handles more explicit values for "true" and "false":

-* true: t, true, yes, y, 1 (and uppercase versions)
+* true: t, true, yes, y, on, 1 (and uppercase versions)
-* false: f, false, no, n, 0 (and uppercase versions)
+* false: f, false, no, n, off, 0 (and uppercase versions)

 .. autofunction:: everett.manager.parse_bool
    :noindex: